fullmetalbrackets/blog/src/content/blog/quick-guide-setting-up-smb.md

    force directory mode = 0777
 ```

 Always double-check that your config file's syntax is correct with `testparm`.
-For any changes to the config file to take effect, restart Samba services with `sudo systemctl smbd nmbd`.
+For any changes to the config file to take effect, restart Samba services with `sudo systemctl restart smbd nmbd`.

 From Windows, opening **Run** and going to `//hostname/public` (or via IP address if you prefer) should open the folder without prompting for a login.
 However, any machine on the network can access this share and read/write/delete without limitation.